Snigdha2121/Machine_Learning/README.md

 # Machine Learning Notes and Learning

 Welcome to the repository where I document my journey through machine learning.
-This repository is organized to align with the [Udemy Machine Learning Course](https://www.udemy.com/course/machinelearning/?couponCode=HT815INMT81324) and covers both R and Python programming languages.
+This repository is organized to align with the [Udemy Machine Learning Course](https://www.udemy.com/course/machinelearning/?couponCode=HT815INMT81324) and covers Machine Learning with Python programming language.

 ## Repository Structure